hindu-comm/weblogs/manasataramgini/2006/07/2006-07-27_emperor-julian.md

 It was at this point that our mind went back to the one great Hero of Rome, for whom we had the highest respect for long.
-There were a some respectable emperors of Rome, like Julius Caesar, Augustos, Marcos Aurelius and the like, but of all of them we could relate most to the emperor Julian.
+There were a somerespectable emperors of Rome, like Julius Caesar, Augustos, Marcos Aurelius and the like, but of all of them we could relate most to the emperor Julian.
 He was the one man on whose fate the history of the world rested and swung the bad way, as though drawn by the downward turn